sevenview/votd/README.md

     votd.date        # 2012-03-24
     votd.version     # NIV
     votd.copyright   # Copyright © ...

+### Using HTML

+You can use the built-in formatted HTML:

     votd.to_html     # <p class="votd-text">For by grace you are saved through faith...

-Full text of HTML formatted VotD looks like the following
+Which by default looks like the following:

     <p class="votd-text">For by grace you are saved through faith... it is not from works, so that no one can boast.</p>
     <p>